vfiftyfive/StatefulSets-devops-playground/main.md

 ssh user@node
 shutdown -r now
 ```
-While the node reboots, refresh the Marvel application.
-There should not be any lag this time as the `Pod` is still available - However, we just killed the volume attached to it.
-An available replica is promoted and a new one is created to match the required number of replicas.
 ```
 kubectl exec -it -n kube-system cli -- storageos get volumes -n default
 ```